ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 ### Performance

 As mentioned in the "Risks" section, the biggest challenge from the performance standpoint is the representation of large number of datapoints and interacting with these datapoints in the browser.
 Currently the only thing we would like to achieve is to measure (benchmark) the time it takes a `nimble-wafer-map` component to be loaded with various number of datapoints.
+Initially this could be a manual benchmark on a demo site hosted within the repository.
+Longer term we may automate and trend this by including benchmarking on the PR build.

 ### Dependencies